Recreation & Sports

 In addition to the 15 trails, there are open riding areas, hill climbs for motocross and ATVs, training areas and picnic spots.

-Park staff can assist you with information about local rental companies.
+Park staff can assist you with information about Central Florida ATV rental companies during your vacation.
 Call 863-428-0525 for more information.

 The restrooms include showers, and they even have designated places to clean vehicles.
-Because after you and your recreation vehicle get all dirty, you may just want to get cleaned up and have a nice meal at a restaurant in town.
-Or maybe you don’t want your spouse to know that you just kicked up some dust on two or four wheels.
+Because after you and your recreation vehicle get all dirty, you may just want to get cleaned up and have a nice meal at a restaurant in Fort Meade, Mulberry or Bartow.

 Future plans include acquiring more property and adding a campground.
 Until then, visitors can camp at Lake Arbuckle Park and Campground in Frostproof.
 If you’re more of the hotel type, Streamsong Resort will be the closest property.
 The address is 10427 County Road 630 W. in Mulberry.